Inflationary bias: Prevention

 Because of the dangers of inflationary bias, several measures have been suggested to prevent it.
 Kenneth Rogoff proposed that states should have conservative central bankers, whilst others have suggested that states should create inflationary goals, and if this inflation rate is exceeded, there should be some form of punishment for the central banker.

 These prevention measures can be seen through the implementation of ruled monetary policies, or through more flexible but credible commitments, possibly achieved by the independence of the central bank.

 One of the problems underlying the inflationary bias is the political influences when a monetary policy is discretionary.
 Indeed, the incentive to cheat expresses a political strategy to push up GDP.
 Thus, a solution to this bias would be to delegate monetary policy to an independent central bank.
 Theoretically, an independent central bank would have little incentive to cheat, more credibility in its commitment and then would lead to a lower inflation level and act like a guardian of price stability.
 For example, the European central bank and the Fed are independent central banks.
-This negative correlation between independence of central bank and inflation has first been proved by the economists Alesina and Summers in 1993.
+This negative correlation between independence of central bank and inflation has first been proved by the economists Alberto Alesina and Lawrence Summers in 1993.
 Aside from the independence of the central bank, credibility of monetary policies can be achieved through contracts, conservatism and reputation system.
 Moreover, as an opposition to discretionary policy leading to inflationary bias, rule-based monetary policies are another (less flexible) suggestion to prevent this bias.
 This is notably advocated by Milton Friedman.
 His suggestion is to fixe a monetary supply growth target suitable with the natural level of output, in order to guarantee growth stability in the long run: if growth exceeds its structural potential rate, the money supply becomes insufficient and interest rates rise, which curbs growth and prevents inflationary overheating.
 Conversely, a fall in rates would support activity if growth were below its long-term potential.
 But a critical to this solution is that it would at the same time take away the possibility of responding to demand shocks.
-But other variables can also be targeted to face time inconsistency : natural GDP growth, inflation directly...
+But other variables can also be targeted to face time inconsistency: natural GDP growth, inflation directly...
 A well-known rule-based monetary policy is the Taylor-rule, correlating the response of the central bank in terms of interest rate to inflation and production variations, following an equation with fixed parameters.